Is There a Cap on Damages for Personal Injury in Colorado?

 If you or a loved one has been injured in an accident you may be entitled to compensation for the harm you have suffered.
-There are several categories of damages you may be able to recover, even if you were partially at fault in the accident, including economic damages (such as medical expenses and lost income), noneconomic damages (for your “pain and suffering”) and, in rare cases involving egregious conduct, punitive damages.
-As Denver personal injury lawyers, we are experienced in helping our clients to maximize their recovery for personal injury.
-While Colorado places no cap on the economic damages recoverable for personal injury, there are limits on the amounts recoverable for pain and suffering and as punitive damages.
+There are several categories of damages you may be able to recover, even if you were partially at fault in the accident, including economic damages (such as medical expenses and lost income), non-economic damages (for your “pain and suffering”) and, in rare cases involving egregious conduct, punitive damages.
+As Denver personal injury lawyers, we are experienced in helping our clients to maximize their recovery from personal injury.
+While Colorado places no cap on the economic damages recoverable for personal injury, there are limits on the amounts recoverable for pain and suffering and punitive damages.

 Recoverable Economic Damages

-There are several components of economic damages that may be recovered for personal injury, including medical costs, past and future, and lost earnings, past and future.
+There are several components of economic damages that may be recovered for personal injury, including medical costs, past, and future, and lost earnings, past and future.
 There is no cap in Colorado on the amount of economic damages a plaintiff may recover in a personal injury action.

 Recoverable Noneconomic Damages